Brendan Eich, a programmer who

 document to

-displaying a styled
+displaying a styled and

-interactive page
+interactive page in the

 viewport is called the Critical